mainmatter/playbook/src/project-procedure/digital-products/README.md

 This workshop requires input from all project stakeholders:

-- the business experts have unique expertise and understand best what goal a particular user story enables the user to achieve
+- The business experts have unique expertise and understand best what goal a particular user story enables the user to achieve
-- designers have the expertise to understand which interaction design lets the user achieve the above goal in the most efficient way
+- Designers have the expertise to understand which interaction design lets the user achieve the above goal in the most efficient way
-- engineers can assess different alternatives for implementing a user story for their technical feasibility and associated effort
+- Engineers can assess different alternatives for implementing a user story for their technical feasibility and associated effort

 Each coherent feature of the application is represented by a user story.
 User